beetlejuice96/ms-program/README.md

 - [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-- [planetScale](https://planetscale.com/) for create free database.
+- [planetScale](https://planetscale.com/) for create free database. (this db not use fk, for now I will not use this tool)

 ## Installation